Kabuki-Oti/Weather-App/READme.md

 ## Introduction

-This is a straightforward weather app that enables users to search for weather information for a specific city.
+This is a weather app that enables users to search for weather information for a specific city.
 It utilises the OpenWeatherMap API to fetch weather data and displays it in an organised and user-friendly manner.

 ## Features